The Apple-1 Registry

 Rick Conte was a computer hobbyist.

-There is some chance that Rick Conte obtained this machine from Stan Veit and it is the one Stan displayed at the ACM show in 1976.
+There is some chance that Rick Conte obtained this machine from Stan Veit and that it is the one Stan displayed at the ACM show in 1976.
 However, confirming this will be difficult.
-Rick Conte bought it from an advertisement, that was in the back of a computer magazine and it came assembled in the briefcase.
-He think, he bought it for US$ 995.
-He offered it in 2008 for US$ 15,000.
+Rick Conte bought it from an advertisement in the back of a computer magazine, and it came assembled in the briefcase.
+He thinks he bought it for US\$ 995.
+He offered it in 2008 for US\$ 15,000.

-It was in December 2009 donated by Rick Conte to a non-profit organization (Maine Personal Computer Museum) and in July 2010 purchased for a private collection.
-In September 2014 it changed again hands.
+It was donated by Rick Conte in December 2009 to a non-profit organization (Maine Personal Computer Museum), and in July 2010, it was purchased for a private collection.
+In September 2014, it changed hands again.

-Apple Registry caretaker Achim Baqué visited the owner between 2017 and 2019 several times, talked about possibilities to sell it and confirmed, it is a beautiful original Apple-1.
+Apple Registry caretaker Achim Baqué visited the owner several times between 2017 and 2019, discussed possibilities to sell it, and confirmed it is a beautiful original Apple-1.

 May 2019